LBPHacker/R216/manual.md

 ### Better flag support for chained shifts

-For a while I thought chaining only made sense in the case of addition and, to some extent, shifts, so I built the R2 with full support for chained addition and limited flag support for chained shifts.
-Then I came across a case where it would have been really awesome to be able to decide if a 32-bit number that I just shifted to the left ended up being zero or not, except the way the shifter in the R2 works doesn't allow that.
+For a while I thought chaining only made sense in the case of addition and, to some extent, shifts, so I built the R2 with full flag support for chained addition and limited flag support for chained shifts.
+Then I came across a case in which it would have been really awesome to be able to decide if a 32-bit number that I just shifted to the left ended up being zero or not, except the way the shifter in the R2 works didn't allow that.
+I want something better.

 ### Shift-and-add engine